Bmirt/EdenofGaming/README.md

 * to login as admin use "email: admin@admin.com, password: admin123",
 * Admin sees total users and their average age
 * Admin can change any user's name
+* Admin can see user's cart items if there are any
 * Admin can add games and delete them
 * Admin can change game's image/trailer/description/price etc.
 * Admin can reply to user's correspondence or can start one